Interim Senior Vice President for Health Sciences

 Margaret E. and Fenton L. Maynard Endowed Chair in Breast Cancer Research

 Leigh A. Neumayer, MD, MS, is the University of Arizona interim senior vice president for health sciences and the Margaret E. and Fenton L. Maynard Endowed Chair in Breast Cancer Research.
-Dr. Neumayer previously was head of the Department of Surgery; an interim head will be appointed during her tenure as the senior vice president for health sciences.
+Dr. Neumayer previously was head of the Department of Surgery.

 Dr. Neumayer also is internationally known for her expertise in breast cancer surgery and research, advocacy for women’s health issues and leadership in surgical education.